6.40 Possession of Weapons - Changes effective 10/1/13See version history

 B. Firearm Possession - Special Cases

-3. Possession or use of firearms on College premises for instructional purposes must have the prior approval of the vice president for Learning.
+1. The possession of a firearm that is not used solely for instructional purposes is prohibited on College premises.
+Possession or use of firearms on College premises for instructional purposes must have the prior approval of the vice president for Learning.

 2. Duly sworn law enforcement officers, deputy sheriffs, and others specifically authorized by the College or by Section 14-269.2 of the North Carolina General Statutes are excepted from this regulation.